84 Comments

 I'm no fan of some of these things happening on the Right, but with due respect, the Right did not "go woke."
 To fall to using this term to describe the phenomena you cite is to drain *wokeism* of its specificity.
 Wokeism is a left-wing movement and what is happening on some corners of the Right, though one can make parallels, is not the same thing.
 Worse, to employ this usage is to weaken your stance against wokeism.

-Let's trace wokeism to post-structuralist, late Frankfurt-School-inspired leftism in the universities.
-That's correct.
+Wokeism can be traced to post-structuralist, late Frankfurt-School-inspired leftism in the universities.
+It is a specific thing.
 Let's keep focused on its enthusiasm for censorship and social engineering--as part and parcel of a Left project.
 Do these "woke" figures you see on the Right have any relationship to that tradition?
 Do they favor censorship?
 Are they utopians?

 That they fall into conspiratorial thinking isn't woke.
 That they're kneejerk and contrarian also isn't woke.
+That they’re nationalists certainly isn’t woke.
 Such tendencies have happened before.
 Long before "wokeism."

-We need to respect the specificity of terms, otherwise we foster thinking as sloppy as what we see on the emotivist woke Left.
+We need to respect the specificity of terms, otherwise we foster thinking as sloppy as what we see on the emotivist Left.
+And worse, it’s mostly left-liberals that are egging people into using this term.
+It’s classic whataboutism.
+In hopes finally of papering over the real crimes the woke Left has gotten away with this past decade.

 This was from some time back, but he's still right in his assessment: